traact/dataflow_use_case_test/README.md

 To pass the result back to the test framework use the “ResultCallback”.
 First parameter is the result time domain, currently all use cases use 0.
-“PortTsData” is a tuple<int,Timestamp,TestDatatype>  representing the port, timestamp and result.
+“PortTsData” is a tuple<int,Timestamp,TestDatatype>  representing the port, event_timestamp and result.

-In case your dataflow network can notice when a time step has passed and no valid result can be computed (e.g. missing input data) then you can report it using the “InvalidCallback” with the parameters timedomain, port and timestamp
+In case your dataflow network can notice when a time step has passed and no valid result can be computed (e.g. missing input data) then you can report it using the “InvalidCallback” with the parameters timedomain, port and event_timestamp

  ```
 using InvalidCallback = std::function<void(int, int, Timestamp)>;